nothackingk/hm07-qa-us/README.md

  # if you are using SSH
  git clone git@github.com:username/hm07-qa-us.git

--install npm
+# install npm
 Before starting your work with the project, run npm install from the console in your project folder.

--Replace api url
+# Replace api url
 In config.js, replace the API URL with the unique link generated after the launch of Urban Grocers server.

-Running the Tests
+# Running the Tests
 - Tests can be executed by using the command terminal, using the phrase here 'npx jest' followed by the script name you are testing.
 - Tests are labeled by get,post,put,delete
 - the actions these tests execute are labeled in each test documentation and which api they are testing for the results you receive.